kingzedox/osmoscan/README.md

 # ⚛️ Osmoscan

-A lightning-fast, sleek, and modern transaction viewer for the Osmosis blockchain.
+A sleek, and modern transaction viewer for the Osmosis blockchain.
 Osmoscan allows you to instantly track, parse, and export wallet history with real-time progress indicators and precise block timestamps.

 Website url: https://tryosmoscan.vercel.app